oracle/python-cx_Oracle/doc/src/cursor.rst

     When true, the arraydmlrowcounts parameter enables DML row counts to be retrieved from Oracle after the method has completed.
 The row counts can then be retrieved using :meth:`~Cursor.getarraydmlrowcounts()`.

+    For maximum efficiency, it is best to use the :meth:`~Cursor.setinputsizes()` method to specify the parameter types and sizes ahead of time; in particular, None is assumed to be a string of length 1 so any values that are later bound as numbers or dates will raise a TypeError exception.

 .. method:: Cursor.executemanyprepared(numIters)